SciML/SciMLDocs/docs/src/showcase/ode_types.md

 # Measurements.jl: Numbers with Linear Uncertainty Propagation

-The result of a measurement should be given as a number with an attached uncertainties, besides the physical unit, and all operations performed involving the result of the measurement should propagate the uncertainty, taking care of correlation between quantities.
+The result of a measurement should be given as a number with an attached uncertainty, besides the physical unit, and all operations performed involving the result of the measurement should propagate the uncertainty, taking care of correlation between quantities.